 Total Estimated Cost:

-It costs about $650 to get your real estate license in Indiana.
-Some costs are fixed, like your exam fee and license fee.
-Meanwhile, the cost of your 90-hour prelicensing course takes up the bulk of the budget.
-How much you spend on your prelicensing course will vary depending on the package option you choose.
-Take a look at the breakdown of costs below.
+It costs between $650 and $1,200 to get your real estate license in Indiana.
+Some of the costs are fixed, such as your exam and licensing fees.
+But the cost of your 90-hour prelicensing course will vary depending on the provider you choose.

-How to Get Your Real Estate License in Indiana: FAQs
+How to Become a Real Estate Agent in Indiana: FAQs

 We have even more answers to your frequently asked questions below.
 If you don’t see what you’re looking for, let us know in the comment section!